TheArturthur/CoppermindScraper/Cosmere/Tashikk.md

 ### Information trading
 Even beyond the Azish Empire, Tashikk is Roshar's greatest [[Spanreed\|spanreed]] hub, and the reeds connected to it are used even as far East as [[Alethkar\|Alethkar]].
 More than simply a relay station, Tashikk provides spanreed services to the entire world, distributing them and providing connections.
 They are also well-known for their ability to acquire information from all over, and sharing it for outrageous prices.
 Rumours and gossip traveling the world often start in Tashikk.

+### Foreign Policy and International Relationships

+They have a good relationship with Alm, and Alm people are allowed to enter the nation without much trouble.

+They are a member of the Coalition of Monarchs with Alethkar.
+They also grant them spanreed services to Alethkar, who makes effective use of their services.

+They are under the control of the Azish Empire, and are thus subservient to Azir.

 ## Culture
 ### People
 The people of Tashikk are ethnically Makabaki, with dark brown skin.
 They are known to be polite and reserved, even compared to their northern neighbors.
 Much like the Azish, the Tashikki are highly formal, and their society is highly bureaucratized.
 Alongside [[Sphere\|spheres]], information is considered a valid currency among them.